Alcohol’s Path Through the Human Body

 Elimination Phase

-However, AW Jones, another renowned academic, warns in a peer-reviewed article that attempting to “measure the elimination rate from two randomly timed tests is seriously flawed.”
+However, AW Jones, a renowned academic scholar in this field of study, warns in a peer-reviewed article that attempting to “measure the elimination rate from two randomly timed tests is seriously flawed.”
 Physiological variations in blood ethanol measurements during the post-absorptive state, Journal of the Forensic Science Society, 1990; 30: p.
 280.

-As your body is absorbing the alcohol into your bloodstream, the alcohol is unevenly distributed throughout your body – it is not in equilibrium.
-If you are given a breath test while you are absorbing, the test will likely result in a high reading that is not accurate.
-Imagine if you dumped a jug of chlorine into one end of the swimming pool.
+Imagine dumping a jug of chlorine into one end of the swimming pool.
 Without waiting for the chlorine to circulate evenly throughout the water, you took a sample of the water to measure for chlorine.
 If you took a sample of the water at the end of the pool where you just poured it, you would get a falsely high reading.

-Keep in mind, this happens even if the breathalyzer is perfectly calibrated and the person giving you the test followed all the right steps.
-The breath machine is unable to tell the difference.
-One of the leading experts in the field has documented the problem with breath testing during absorption:
+Keep in mind, this happens even if the breathalyzer is perfectly calibrated.
+The breathalyzer is unable to tell the difference.
+One of the leading experts in the field has documented the problem that occurs when drivers are breath tested during the absorption phase:

 “… results from data in the literature indicate that breath testing is not a reliable means of estimating a subject’s BAC during absorption.
 The results also indicate that there is a significant likelihood that a given subject will be in the absorptive state when tested under field conditions. …breath test results consistently overestimate the result that would be obtained from a blood test by as much as 100% or more.
 G. Simpson, Accuracy and Precision of Breath Alcohol Measurements for Subjects in the Absorptive State, CLINICAL CHEMISTRY, Vol.33, No.6, 1987, p.
 756.